Ena Sharples: 1960–1980

 In 1960, Ena was in conflict with the Mission's new lay preacher Leonard Swindley (Arthur Lowe), who objected to her frequenting the Rovers.
-Ena collapsed due to the stress, but walked out of hospital to return to her post so that Martha Longhurst (Lynne Carol), who had taken on her responsibilities while she recovered, could not steal her job.
+Ena collapsed due to the stress but walked out of hospital to return to her post so that Martha Longhurst (Lynne Carol), who had taken on her responsibilities while she recovered, could not steal her job.
 In 1961, Ena was sacked for spreading a rumour that Coronation Street was being demolished, which turned out to be untrue.
-Swindley was forced to re-hire her when a suitable replacement could not be found (Ena had bribed the other candidates to turn the job down).
+Swindley was forced to rehire her when a suitable replacement could not be found (Ena had bribed the other candidates to turn the job down).
 Still unhappy with the working conditions, however, Ena walked out of the job later in the year and moved in with Minnie Caldwell (Margot Bryant), with Albert Tatlock (Jack Howarth) briefly taking on the caretaker position.
 She was eventually offered her job back.

 Ena had a health scare in 1962 when she suffered a minor stroke, brought on by hypostatic pneumonia.
 She quickly regained her speech and mobility, but the following year was diagnosed with arteriosclerosis.
 Despite her willingness to gossip Ena was very guarded about her private life, and berated Martha for discussing her health problems with Ena's daughter, Vera Lomax (Ruth Holden).

 Later that year Ena's great nephew, Tom Schofield (David Holliday), visited her and invited her to her brother's home in the US for an extended stay.
 Ena jumped at the chance to go abroad for the first time and meet the family she never knew she had.
 Upon her return, Ena was horrified to see the Mission converted into a Community Centre, with social worker Ruth Winter (Colette O'Neil) employed there full-time.
 She quit upon hearing the news and moved in with Minnie at No.5.
 Despite being out of work, Ena was soon occupied with other problems as Vera came to stay, having separated from her husband Bob Lomax.
 Vera had debts to pay but not the money to pay them, so Ena gave her the money – even though it was all her savings.
 A disoriented Ena was later caught accidentally stealing from a supermarket.
 In court Ena pleaded not guilty, but refused to give her age when questioned, saying only that she was over 21.
-She was subsequently fined 40/-.
+She was subsequently fined 40 shillings.
 To offset her money problems Ena took on the job of live-in housekeeper at No.9 for Len Fairclough (Peter Adamson) although, when the Community Centre at the Mission closed down, Ena moved back into the vestry.